harmony-one/x/progress/aaron-li.md

-2023-12-01 Fri (1h+): Review #273, #274, #275, #277, #278, #279 (comment on sign-in test coverage), #280, #282, #285 (comment on nil-able variables), #286, #287, #288, #289 (comment on configurable variable), #283 (draft), #284 (draft, comment on mock benchmark purposes), #290, #291 (comment on language code as setting)
+2023-12-01 Fri (1h): Review #273, #274, #275, #277, #278, #279 (comment on sign-in test coverage), #280, #282, #285 (comment on nil-able variables), #286, #287, #288, #289 (comment on configurable variable), #283 (draft), #284 (draft, comment on mock benchmark purposes), #290, #291 (comment on language code as setting).

 2023-11-30 Thu (1.5h): Review and debug multisig 422 error and signing issues from some devices.
-Review #266, #267, #268, #269, #270 (questions on deterministic test issue), #271, #272 (questions on audio tap removal, comment on whether actual functionalities are tested and need for more advanced action simulation)
+Review #266, #267, #268, #269, #270 (questions on deterministic test issue), #271, #272 (questions on audio tap removal, comment on whether actual functionalities are tested and need for more advanced action simulation).

 2023-11-28 Tue (1h): Research and discuss benchmarking options and metrics.
-Research scalable benchmarking and user testing tools (Mechanical Turk, Sofy, Usertesting, and others)
+Research scalable benchmarking and user testing tools (Mechanical Turk, Sofy, Usertesting, and others).

+---

 2023-11-25 Sat (6.5h): Review #260, #262.
 Devops role and user setup for Kibana and ES.
 End-to-end testing and cluster management for voice app client performance and metric analysis.
 Perform Apple device check on relay using client submitted device token.
 Retrieve relay mode and OpenAI base URL from server; Fix attestation caching, key regeneration mechanisms and triggers; Add ways on server to expire an attested key.
 Allow multiple package ids for hard attestation verification.
-Bug fixes and end-to-end testing, deployment
+Bug fixes and end-to-end testing, deployment.

 2023-11-24 Fri (7.5h): Review #235, #236, #237, #238, #239, #240, #241, #242, #243, #244 (commented on concern over use of trademark terms and proposed alternative), #245 (press and hold delayed processing - commented on concern over missing input word), #246, #247, #248 (tests on OpenAI streaming - commented on possible improvements on using mock server instead of states that are only useful for tests), #249 (multi-button tap - commented on complexity concern), #251, #252 (performance metric measurements - commented with TODO), #253 (UI action tests - requested additional tests with more depth), #254, #256, #257, #258, #250 (open, transcript export - commented on concern over ineffective filtering), #255 (open).
 Relay API for performance times and metrics.
 Refactoring relay APIs and utilities.
 Client side implementation for TimeLogger.
 Refactoring device token generation.
 Creating generic time and performance metric logging and measurement utility.

 2023-11-20 Mon (2h): Analysis of first response time; Kibana quick setup for Voice AI app.
 Research on latency improvement plans and alternatives to OpenAI.
-Review #221, #222, #223, #224, #227, #229, #230, #232, #233, #234
+Review #221, #222, #223, #224, #227, #229, #230, #232, #233, #234.

+---

 2023-11-19 Sun (1.5h): Research on Azure compute, AI support, and Anthropic; Wallet theft analysis; New Burner mechanisms through WONE, end-to-end testing, production deployment.

-2023-11-18 Sat (N/A): Technical research on state-of-the-art and recovery community service
+2023-11-18 Sat (N/A): Technical research on state-of-the-art and recovery community service.

 2023-11-17 Fri (8.5h): Debug issues that prevent some clients from obtaining relay tokens.
 Add structed errors and codes for relay client.
 Capture errors.
 Auto-retry at client side.
 Do not override token if failed to get one.
 Allow new session button to get a new relay token.
 Cache attestation and challenge at client side.
 Deterministic generation of relay token.
 Implemented banned list for relay token.
 Added ES integration and basic request and response measurement.
 Store attestationHash and ban user based on that, instead of auth token.
 Make auth token change every 30 minutes.
 Review #210, #181 conflicts, #217, #214, #213, #212, #211, #209, #208, #207, #206, #205, #204, #203, #202, #198, #197, #194, #193, #192, #190, #189, #187, #185.